YogeshSoni2305/binance-bot/README.md

 Commands:
-  balance       Check futures account balance cancel_order  Cancel an open order by ID limit         Place a limit order market        Place a market order open_orders   List open orders for a symbol stop_limit    Place a stop-limit order
+  balance       Check futures account balance cancel-order  Cancel an open order by ID limit         Place a limit order market        Place a market order open-orders   List open orders for a symbol stop-limit    Place a stop-limit order
 ```

 ---